-It is for this reason that bone conduction headphones are worn around the ear but not on or in the ear.
+For this reason, bone conduction headphones are worn around the ear but not on or in the ear.
 The vibrations are sent through our heads to our inner ears rather than through the air to our eardrums.

 What Is Piezoelectricity?

-The term “piezo” is derived for the Greek work “piezein,” which means to sqeeze or press.
+The term “piezo” is derived from the Greek word “piezein,” which means to squeeze or press.

-It makes sense then, that piezoelectricity allows us to squeeze piezoelectric crystalline structures (such as quartz) and convert mechanical energy (the squeezing) into electricity and vice-versa.
-If we were to pass electricity through the same crystals, their molecules would “squeeze” themselves” by vibrating back and forth.
+It makes sense, then, that piezoelectricity allows us to squeeze piezoelectric crystalline structures (such as quartz) and convert mechanical energy (the squeezing) into electricity and vice-versa.
+If we pass electricity through the same crystals, their molecules would “squeeze” themselves” by vibrating back and forth.

-The piezoelectric effect, put more formally, is the producing of an electrical potential (voltage) across the sides of a mechanically stressed crystal structure.
+The piezoelectric effect produces an electrical potential (voltage) across the sides of a mechanically stressed crystal structure.

 What is a crystal?

-In most crystals the unit cell is symetrical.
+In most crystals, the unit cell is symmetrical.
 Piezoelectric crystals are special since they are not symmetrical in their atomic arrangement.

 Squeezing and/or stretching a piezo crystal causes a slight deformation in the structure.
 This deformation pushes some atoms closer together and pulls other atoms further apart.

 Deforming the crystal, therefore, changes the naturally balanced electrical charge within the crystal.
-This causes net electrical charges to develop that ultimately lead to a positive charge on one side of the crystal and a negative charge on the opposite side of the crystal.
+This causes net electrical charges to develop, leading to a positive charge on one side of the crystal and a negative charge on the opposite side of the crystal.

-The reverse is also true of piezoelectric crystal which defines the working principle of bone conduction headphones.
+The reverse is also true of a piezoelectric crystal, which defines the working principle of bone conduction headphones.

 By applying a voltage across the crystal and passing an electrical current through it, we produce the need for the atoms to rebalance themselves to try and find equilibrium which deforms the crystal.
 If the current is alternating (AC), like an audio signal, the crystal will actually vibrate according to the direction and amplitude of the current.